cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 **Acción Requerida:**
 1. Create `scripts/utils/colors.R` centralized
-2. Definir todos los colores in un solo lugar
+2. Definir all the colores in un only lugar
 3. Update all scripts to use centralized colors

 **Prioridad:** 🟡 IMPORTANTE